How to become a mobile food service (street) vendor.

 1. Temporary Food Service

 All temporary food vendors must have a permit to operate.
 Foods may be prepared and served in conjunction with gatherings or events such as fairs and festivals.
 Food items and methods of preparation may be restricted during these temporary events.
 All temporary food vendors must have a permit from the local health department prior to commencing operations.
 These permits are valid, if the establishment complies with regulations, for up to 14 days at one location.
-Click here for more information click here for an application.
+Click here for more information.
+Click here to apply and pay online.
+Click here for an application.

 Food such as pre-cooked hot dogs and similar meats such as Italian sausage, bratwurst, and frankfurters, nacho chips and cheese and pre-packaged pre-cooked commercially prepared sandwiches may be sold from a pushcart that is either fixed or mobile.
 Hawaiian shaved ice and snow-cones that use commercially prepared pre-packaged flavor dispensers that are replaced when empty are also eligible for restricted push carts.
 Click here for more information.